 Only the person you submit the song to can decide whether it is right for him.
 He makes his decision by gut feeling based on his own commercial and aesthetic instincts.
 Debate won't sway his opinion.

-But remember: it is only an opinion, not the final judgement on your song.
-If you have gotten the product right, you will find someone who recognises it if you persevere and have targeted the right market.
-So make sure your product is good, first of all.
+Make sure your product is good, first of all.